Give Me Umami

 Miso

-Miso is a fermented condiment made from soybeans and koji, a mold grown on rice, wheat, or soybeans.
-It’s packed with umami and adds a savory depth to your dishes.
+Miso is a fermented paste made by mixing steamed soybeans, koji, salt, and water, then allowing it to ferment and age for about a year or longer.
+It’s packed with umami and adds a deep, savory flavor to many dishes.

-There are many types of miso, but if you're just getting started, go for light-colored (tanshoku) miso—it’s the most versatile.
+There are many types of miso, but if you’re just getting started, I recommend light-colored miso because it’s the most versatile.

 💡Want to learn more?
 Check out our Beginner's Guide to Miso.